 If you have an infant with eczema, your allergist might advise you to bathe him at least once a day and immediately apply moisturizer after the bath.
 Limited use of pH balanced skin cleansers should also be part of frequent bathing, along with gentle patting dry, and the immediate application of a moisturizer to “seal in” moisture.
 This technique is called “soak and smear” and can provide relief from the itching that comes with eczema.

 In 2016, the U.S. Food and Drug Administration (FDA) approved a topical treatment called crisaborole for children 2 years of age and older and adults with mild to moderate eczema.
 It was the first new FDA-approved medication for eczema in more than 10 years.
 Clinical trials showed the medication is effective at decreasing inflammation and is well-tolerated with long term use.
-In 2017, the FDA approved a new drug to treat serious cases of eczema in patients 18 years of age and older.
-The drug, dupilumab, is a twice-monthly injection under the skin that patients can do at home.
-The drug was made for those whose eczema can not be controlled well by topical therapies such as ointments or creams.
+In 2017, the FDA approved a new prescription medication to treat serious cases of eczema in patients 18 years of age and older.
+As of 2022, the drug, dupilumab, has been approved for children down to 6 months.
+Dupilumab is used to treat adults and children 6 months of age and older with moderate-to-severe eczema that is not well controlled with prescription therapies used on the skin (topical), or who cannot use topical therapies.
 Dupilumab can be used with or without topical corticosteroids.

 Eczema is a chronic condition, and the symptoms can come and go.
 The symptoms are treatable.
 Talk to your allergist about topical ointments or creams that can be applied to the skin.
 You can also help manage your eczema with regular moisturizing after baths and showers, avoiding things that may trigger a flare up (pollen or animal dander, for example), avoiding extremes in humidity levels, using non-perfumed soaps, and wearing loose-fitting, soft cotton clothing.